curiousest/curiousest.github.io/_posts/2022-02-05-valentines-day.md

 And there's already celebrations for commitment.
 Anniversaries - of a first date, or a first encounter, or a wedding.
 Every relationship is a whole new world, all-together form a starry sky - profound and impersonable.
 Just imagine if everyone's birthday or wedding was on the same day?
 (He says, [days away from Chinese New Year](https://en.wikipedia.org/wiki/Chinese_New_Year#:~:text=The%20seventh%20day%2C%20traditionally%20known,for%20continued%20wealth%20and%20prosperity))

 There's still a touch of the divine in Valentine's Day - naive romantic love.
 The festival could have so much more of it.
-It's a drip from the right keg of human conditions, eager to be tapped.
+It's a drip from one of the kegs of human conditions, ripe to be tapped.
 What could let flow?

 Desire.